Series: The Battle of Vathapi #3 (Not a Standalone)

 The discussions about war ethics – dos and don’ts yet again make the readers think.
 I cannot help but wonder if following some of these put us at a disadvantage and made the land more vulnerable to invasions.
 Sigh!

 Also, without revealing spoilers, I’ll say that the ending is bittersweet (more bitter and less sweet).
-As a writer, I know I’d do the same, but as a reader, I want something else. *sob*
+As a writer, I know I’d do the same, but as a reader, I want something happier. *sob*

 Still, the ending lingers in the mind long after the reader closes the book.
 It leaves us with a semi-heavy heart.
+This is the purpose.
+The ending doesn't dilute the impact of war but asserts how it can affect people and change their lives forever.

 To summarize, Simha’s Roar is a satisfying and worthy finale for the trilogy.
 I heartily recommend the series for fans of Indian historical war fiction.
 Note that the cast is huge and can be confusing but don’t let that stop you!